kwaldenphd/tidy-data-r-intro/README.md

 # Defining Tidy Data

 21. `R` is best-suited to working with data that follows five core rules:

-a.
-Every variable is stored in its own column
+  * Every variable is stored in its own column
-b.
-Every observation is stored in its own row--that is, every row corresponds to a single case
+  * Every observation is stored in its own row--that is, every row corresponds to a single case
-c.
-Each value of a variable is stored in a cell of the table
+  * Each value of a variable is stored in a cell of the table
-d.
-Values should not contain units.
+  * Values should not contain units.
 Rather, units should be specified in the supporting documentation forthe data set, often called a codebook
-e.
-There should be no extraneous information in the table (footnotes, table title, etc.)
+  * There should be no extraneous information in the table (footnotes, table title, etc.)

 22. A dataset satisfying  these rules is said to be "tidy."